Meet The Team

 Paul Donahue is a naturalist, artist, photographer and environmentalist from California.
 He has been working in the South American tropics since 1972, and with jaguars in the northern Pantanal since 2007.
 During that time he spent six seasons working as the jaguar biologist/naturalist for local ecotourism operators.
 In addition to jaguars, he has worked extensively with South American birds, conducting avifaunal surveys, recording hours of bird vocalizations, and leading many birding trips.
 Paul has constructed rainforest canopy walkways in Peru and Costa Rica, and dozens of canopy observation platforms.
 Paul has also conducted many guide training workshops in Peru, Bolivia, and Brazil.

 Is an image creator and contributor to several conservation organizations such as WWF, Ol Pejeta Conservancy, and the World Animal Protection.
 Chris is also a brand ambassador for Cotton Carrier gear and Gura Gear.
-Chris has been coming to photography the wildlife of the Pantanal for the last 5 years.
-Chris believe that for photography to be optimal is had to serve a higher purpose and that's exactly what he does with his photos; to invite people to fall in-love with nature and its species, hoping people will better protect what they love.
+Chris has been coming to photograph the wildlife of the Pantanal for the last 5 years.
+Chris believes that for photography to be optimal is for it to serve a higher purpose and that's exactly what he does with his photos; to invite people to fall in-love with nature and its species, hoping people will better protect what they love.
 Before becoming a nature advocate and photographer, he was a successful and well-traveled business strategist--helping to develop business building strategies globally.